This Recipe includes

 Can you use pre-chopped frozen vegetables, instead of fresh?

-If you want to use frozen vegetables, I recommend cooking it in the oven instead of the stovetop.
-Add an additional 15 minutes to oventime instructions below.
+If you want to use frozen vegetables, I recommend cooking it in the oven instead of the Instant Pot.
+Add an additional 15 minutes to oven-time instructions below.

 Any other shortcuts to the ratatouille recipe?

-I’ve included all the fresh spices that we use in ratatouille recipes in France, but you can also use a pre-mixture of dried “herbs of provence“, which should be widely available.
+I’ve included all the fresh spices that we use in ratatouille recipes in France, but you can also use a pre-mixture which you can buy called dried “herbs of provence“.

 - 2 courgettes (zucchini)